 For a full description of these principles, click HERE.

 Students take grade-level-specific classes in order to meet the State Core requirements.
-5th- and 6th-graders take science on alternating days with P.E.
-Our 7th- and 8th-graders have science daily.
+Fifth and Sixth graders take science on alternating days with Digital Learning or P.E.
+Our Seventh and Eighth graders have science daily.
 Hands-on learning through science labs and fieldwork is an important part of these classes.
 Students are asked to demonstrate their understanding of scientific concepts through original projects that often combine arts with science.

 7th-graders attend genetics labs at the University of Utah during their study of human genetics and perform 3 anatomy labs during the year.